 This is designed using a simple voltage divider, which mimics a potentiometer, that controls the volume of the audio signal.
 The voltage divider was designed such that the sum of the two resistances would equal a chosen value of R.

 R=R-ΔR+ ΔR (1)

-When designing for our audio amplifier, we design around the maximum volume, i.e. where R-ΔR is zero.
+When designing for our audio amplifier, we design around the maximum volume, i.e. where RV1 in figure 2 is zero.